aabadie/riot-course-exercises/riot-lorawan/lpp/README.md

   An example of usage of Cayenne LPP format is available in this [RIOT test application](https://github.com/RIOT-OS/RIOT/tree/master/tests/pkg_cayenne-lpp)
-- Add the Cayenne integration to your TTN application under `Integrations> add integration`.
+- Add the Cayenne integration to your TTN application under `Integrations> add integration`, and follow the instructions for Cayenne.
-- Load the Cayenne LPP payload format under
+- Select the Cayenne LPP payload format under
   `Payload formats> Payload format`.
 Check the received data in the TTN dashboard.
 - **Optional**: Display the data in the `mydevices.com` dashboard.